Propolis

 The book contains 42 lessons like:

 “The queen is always surrounded by attendants.
 They circle her, keeping her clean, providing her with food, fanning her with cool air, keeping her dry, discarding her eliminations, and combing her . . .
-About the only thing the queen never has is privacy.”
+About the only thing the queen never has is privacy.”and

 The lesson here: being a leader has its downside.

 “Tasks are age-related so that every worker bee does many jobs during a lifetime.
 She starts cleaning cells, then processes honey, then tends the queen, then guards the entrance, and finally forages for nectar and pollen . . .
 Moreover, she does each job with enthusiasm, working 24-hour days, taking short naps.
-There’s never any problem with slackers.”
+There’s never any problem with slackers.”Would Mao agree?

 The lesson here: job satisfaction can be found in variety.